 Let’s see 2 different methods to make the Parotta:

 - Take each ball of dough and roll into a long oval shape.
-It doesn’t need to be perfect.
+Gently pull the sides of the disks to form a large circle.
+It should spread effortlessly and this happens only if the dough is soft and rested well.
+The shape doesn’t need to be perfect.
 Don’t worry if your dough tears in a few places.

 - Starting from the side opposite to you, start pleating the dough.
 It’s a bit difficult to explain…will post a video soon!!
 But, let me still try.
 Pick the dough from the opposite side, fold it in without dropping the dough and pleat it back and forth to stack it neatly.